BrunaCavalcanti12/BrunaCavalcanti/manual-report/report.md

 Template filter by type

 #### Flows
-* Should display list of template types
+* Should display the list of template types
-* When clicking on a template type you should exclude from the list of templates all templates that are not of the type selected and indicate the selected filter
+* When you select a filter it should exclude from the list all templates that doesn't match the filter and indicate the selected filter
-* The list of types contains the Everyone option.
-* Everyone must be selected by default
+* All options must be selected by default
 * When clicking on an already selected option nothing should happen
+* The list of types should contain an option labeled 'All'
-* When selecting a template type and then selecting the all option, you must select all type
+* When selecting a template type and then selecting the 'All' option, it should show all templates

-### Feature
+#### Use Case
 Template list

-#### Use Case
-Template

 #### Flows
-- Each list item should display a photo, name, and View and Select options
+- Each list item should display a photo, name, a view button and a select button
-- When you click Preview, you should see the template for visualization only
+- When you click the view button, you should see the template for visualization only
-- By clicking Select you should go to the screen for Creating Landing Page
+- When you click the select button, you should go to the screen for creating a landing page

 #### Use Case
 Creating Landing Page

 #### Flows
-- On the Create Landing Page screen there is the Name field and the Cancel and Create Landing Page buttons
+- On the Create Landing Page's page there is a name field, a cancel button and a create button
-- The Create Landing Page field is only enabled when the Name field is filled in.
+- The create button is enabled only when the name field is filled in
-- When you fill in the Name field and click Create Landing Page, system displays the template to be edited
+- When you type the name field and press the create button, the system should display the template to be edited
-- When you make any changes and click Save and Next, the system updates the Landing Page and displays the fields that can be entered
+- When you make any changes and click save and next buttons, the system should update the landing page and display the fields that can be edited
-- When you click Save and Next, the system goes to the Settings screen
+- When you click save and next buttons, the system should go to the settings page
-- When you click Save and Next, system updates the Landing Page
+- When you click save and next buttons, system should update the Landing Page
-- When you click Publish, the system publishes your Landing Page on the page that you entered
+- When you click publish, the system should publishe your landing page on the page that you entered

 ### Feature
 I, as a RD Station user, want to import Leads